pr3sto/vagrant-copy-on-crash/README.md

-# vagrant-copy-on-crash
+# vagrant-state-monitor
-Vagrant plugin for creating copy of virtual machine on crash
+Vagrant plugin that monitors changes in machine state and performs action on that change